Meet Peridot

 My name is Adamas Bontemps; as you will see, I was destined to discover the power of that elusive skill, the science of deduction.
 Upon reflection, that cold, windy February day in Chicago would change my life forever.

-Science has been my fascination since childhood, and although, in 1985, I embarked on the study of gems, I could only get a handle on practical gemology once I met Professor Alister Peridot.
+Science has fascinated me since childhood, and although I embarked on the study of gems in 1985, I could only grasp practical gemology once I met Professor Alister Peridot.

-clean-shaven, with rosy cheeks and a warm smile.
-He was on the docket as the primary lecturer for a weekend gem seminar at the Natural History Museum in Chicago.
+In 1982, I met Peridot for the first time.
+He was a tall, slender man, meticulously dressed, bearded, with rosy cheeks and a warm smile.
+He was scheduled to be the primary lecturer for a weekend gem seminar at the Natural History Museum in Chicago.
 It was a three-day affair.
 Peridot’s forte was diamonds; in his flamboyant, jocular style, he captivated the audience with the power of the spoken word.
 The history, lore, remarkable properties, and his enthusiasm and love for studying that elusive gem.
 On day two of the conference, it was as if my mind was radiated by a glowing light, “That’s exactly what I want to do!”
 That day was magic; my purpose unexpectedly became clear: become a Gemologist.
 It was crystal clear to me now - my course was set.

 One week later, doubts began to flood my thoughts.
 What was I thinking?
 The obstacles were immense; it would mean quitting my job, packing all my belongings, and moving to California.
 No income, no inheritance, no visible means of support.
 My resolve never wavered; three years later, alone in my 1979 AMX, driving cross-country to pursue my dream in California . . .